Ruby Corado: Creation of Casa Ruby

 Their housing placement program spans far beyond their 24-hour shelter policy as well.
 Ruby has organized multiple housing programs that span from 24-hour open housing services that are open during weather emergencies to prevent hypothermia and other weather-related injuries to the homeless community.
 Casa Ruby provides short-term living placement which offers short-term consistent housing services for three to six months at a time.
 This program is for 18 to 24-year-olds and is created to help people transition into permanent living situations.
 The transitional living program offers stable housing and support for up to 18 months, to help clients find educational and foundational backing before they pursue independent living.

 The “Support Services for Victims of Violence” program provides one-on-one counseling and aid to any victims that have suffered from physical, mental, or emotional abuse.
 Casa Ruby also offers Social Services which can connect people with Social Workers to help them attain government-issued identification and many other legal acquisitions.

 In October 2021, Corado resigned from Casa Ruby following the loss of $850,000 in funding from the D.C.
 Department of Human Services.
 In July 2022, Casa Ruby closed with employees and creditors citing non-payment of wages and debts.
 News sources were initially unable to locate Ruby Corado for comment.

 In August 2022, the DC Attorney General's office filed a civil complaint accusing Corado of transferring money from Casa Ruby's accounts into her private accounts.
 The Wanda Alston Foundation, a District organization serving homeless and at-risk LGBTQ+ youth, was appointed by a court to act as a receiver for Casa Ruby; following an investigation, the foundation reported that Casa Ruby had more than $2 million in debts and “no meaningful assets,” and then filed a civil complaint alleging that Corado had funneled out more than $800,000.
 In March 2023, the Washingtonian magazine located Corado in El Salvador and held three teleconferences over a four-hour period, during which she denied any wrongdoing and claimed that all financial transactions had been approved by Casa Ruby's board of directors, and that she had withdrawn the money to create a "self-sustaining" income that would make Casa Ruby less dependent on government funding.

 Arrest

 On March 5, 2024, Corado was arrested in a Laurel, Maryland hotel after an unexpected return to the United States.
 She was charged with diverting at least $150,000 of $1.3 million in taxpayer-backed emergency relief funds under the Paycheck Protection Program and the Economic Injury Disaster Loan Program to private bank accounts off-shore for her personal use.
 Charges included bank fraud, wire fraud, laundering of monetary instruments, monetary transactions in criminally derived proceeds, and failure to file a report of a foreign bank account.

-On July 17, in a plea bargain deal, Corado plead guilty to one wire fraud charge.
+On July 17, in a plea bargain deal, Corado pled guilty to one wire fraud charge.
 Sentencing was scheduled for January 10, 2025.